Do I Need a Living Trust in Arizona?

 When signed, the trust will be executed and now it needs to be funded," and the settlor's chosen trustee becomes the executor of the trust and manager of the assets.

 Usually we also recommend creating a pour over will together with your trust.
 The Will will address issues like custody (in case you have minor children) and we will also put assets in the trust in case you fail to fund the trust correctly.
+You can also set up a living trust for your children in Arizona.

 Interestingly, the living trust may still benefit the settlor even if they decide to have someone else manage the trust for them.